EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 Seven documents contain all of the redacted material at issue, as the redacted material in the other eighteen documents is fully duplicated within these seven.
-Equisoft argues that attorneyclient privilege and the work product doctrine shield each of these documents from disclosure.
+Equisoft argues that attorney-client privilege and the work product doctrine shield each of these documents from disclosure.
 Accordingly, the Court will analyze each of these documents in turn.